Power Battery Detection: PBD5K Dataset

 \textbf{{Automated Screening.}} The pipeline begins with the automated filtering of raw data.
 This stage includes battery integrity screening and duplicate image filtering.
 The former employs a lightweight object detection model to discard invalid samples with incomplete views (\textit{e.g.}, batteries cut off at edges), overexposed images, and blank captures.
 The latter eliminates near-duplicate images by computing high-level visual similarity using pre-trained convolutional neural network (CNN) features.
 Specifically, each image is first encoded into a compact 512-dimensional representation using global average pooling over intermediate VGG~\cite{VGG} feature maps.
 To handle large-scale retrieval, we apply FAISS~\cite{FAISS}, a fast approximate nearest neighbor search library.
 Image pairs with Euclidean distance below a threshold are deemed duplicates.
 We then perform connected-component clustering on the similarity graph and retain one representative per cluster.
 This multi-stage screening ensures the final dataset is both structurally complete and semantically diverse.

-\textbf{{Annotation Engine with Active Learning.}} The annotation engine is driven by our MDCNeXt within an active learning loop.
+\textbf{{Annotation Engine with Active Learning.}} {Model-assisted annotation is a widely accepted practice in large-scale dataset construction.
+Well-known foundation models such as SAM~\cite{SAM}, SAM 2~\cite{SAM2}, and SAM 3~\cite{SAM3} adopt model-in-the-loop pipelines that combine initial manual annotation, model-generated proposals, human refinement, and voting or filtering mechanisms.} In this work, the annotation engine is driven by our MDCNeXt within an active learning loop.
 Initially, with no labeled samples, all valid images are sent to a multi-expert annotation stage.
 Each sample is independently labeled by three experts.
 A real-time deviation detection module checks consistency in point counts and spatial locations.
 If the annotations are consistent in number and have low position deviation, the system fuses them via coordinate averaging to form a gold standard.
 Otherwise, the sample proceeds to a voting stage with three additional experts to select the most plausible annotation.
 To avoid infinite review loops, we place constraints on voting depth.
 Once enough gold-standard labels are collected, MDCNeXt is trained and used to predict on unlabeled images.
 To assess the uncertainty of the coarse predictions, we evaluate the degree of binarization of the predicted maps.
 Specifically, we compute the difference between the maximum and minimum activation values of the sigmoid-activated map (ranging from 0 to 1).
 Based on this uncertainty estimation, the predicted samples are divided into two categories: \begin{itemize}[leftmargin=*,itemsep=0em,topsep=0em,parsep=0em] \item \textbf{Uncertain Samples:} Predictions with a larger difference are routed back to the joint annotation pipeline, where multiple experts collaboratively review and revise the results. \item \textbf{Confident Samples:} Predictions with a lower difference are refined independently by individual experts.
 These refined annotations are then passed through the jointly voting stage for final validation and integration. \end{itemize}